All enquiries to email@example.com

 Age Managers -

 It is the responsibility of parents to ensure Nippers are Sun Smart and well hydrated while on the beach.
-The club cap is compulsory during sessions for easy identification and nippers should wear rash vests and bathers because, lets face it…. you’re going to get wet.
+The club cap and pink rash vest is compulsory during sessions for easy identification and nippers should wear rash vests and bathers because, lets face it…. you’re going to get wet.
 Towel, hat, sunscreen, drink bottle, snacks and warm clothes are also useful.

 Club caps and pink safety vests are the only compulsory 'uniform' for nippers.
 ELSC bathers, rash vests, jackets are not compulsory but look really cool.
 All ELSC branded uniforms including club caps are available for sale on Sunday mornings.